Please click here for our Computing Curriculum Overview 2019 - 2020.

 At the core is computer science, in which pupils are taught the principles of information and computation: how digital systems work, and how to put this knowledge to use through programming.
-Building on this knowledge and understanding, pupils are equipped to use information technology to create programs, systems and a range of content within their Computing lessons and across the wider school curriculum.
+Building on this knowledge and understanding, pupils are equipped to use information technology to create programmes, systems and a range of content within their Computing lessons and across the wider school curriculum.

-Our ICT experiences are not restricted to desktops, laptops and interactive whiteboards but also tablets, digital cameras, voice recorders, Chromebooks, Lego Education and much more!
-By the end of Year 6, standards are well above nationally expected levels and children can successfully apply skills across the curriculum.
+Our Computing experiences are not restricted to desktops, laptops and interactive whiteboards but also tablets, digital cameras, voice recorders, Chromebooks, Lego Education and much more!
+We are fortunate to be very well-equipped.